 Student Eligibility: 2.75 GPA, demonstrated work ethic, and financial need.
 Standard SAISD application with Essay #1 to HS Lead Counselor.

 This scholarship was created out of the generosity of Lanier alumni who want to give back to students in their pursuit of higher education.
-Each year, Lanier and Fox Tech alumni gather to honor other outstanding alumni and continue a rich tradition of healthy competition between the schools out of the historic Chili Bowl, raising funds to support students in reaching their fullest potential.
-The SAISD Foundation serves as the fiscal agent of the Annual Chile Bowl and this scholarship.
-Scholarship recipients are selected by the Lanier Chile Bowl Scholarship Committee.
+Each year, Lanier alumni gather to honor other outstanding alumni and raise funds to support students in reaching their fullest potential.
+The SAISD Foundation serves as the fiscal agent of their annual Gala and this scholarship.
+Scholarship recipients are selected by the Lanier Alumni Scholarship Committee.

 This two-year scholarship is awarded to a graduating senior at Brackenridge High School, who plans to pursue a career in journalism or media.
 The funds for this scholarship were generously donated by Brackenridge alumnus John Quiñones.

 Student Eligibility: 3.0 GPA, sincere interest in pursuing journalism or media as a career, plans to enroll in a four-year college or university.
 Standard SAISD Application with Essay #1 to HS Lead Counselor.

 This scholarship is given annually to students who are involved in the Print Shop programs at Lanier HS and Brackenridge HS.
 Students pursuing careers in graphic arts are related fields are encouraged to apply.
 These funds are generously donated by the RICOH company.

 Student Eligibility: 2.5 GPA; active involvement in the Print Shop/Graphic Arts Program at Lanier HS or Brackenridge HS, plans to pursue a career in graphic design or a related field.
 Standard SAISD Application with Essay #1 submitted to campus Print Shop Coordinator.